top of page

 Credit Card on File Policy

-This will in no way compromise your ability to dispute a charge or question your insurance company for their determination of patient responsibility.
-Rest assured, if at any time it is discovered that there has been an error in processing, either by your insurer or our office, we will promptly issue a refund to your card on file.
+Rest assured, if at any time it is discovered that there has been an error in processing by our office, we will promptly issue a refund to your card on file.

 Please read through the following FAQ section for common questions regarding this policy: